Nonlinear Photonics

 Optical Pattern Formation in hot Na vapour

 We study nonlinear effects due to optical pumping using hot sodium vapour.
 Beside technical advantages, such as high optical quality, easy variation of parameters over a broad range, high resonant nonlinearity, the benefit of using an atomic vapour is that the equations governing the light-matter interaction can be derived directly from quantum mechanics via the density matrix approach.
+A large buffer gas presure of molecular nitrogen ensures that atomic motion can be simply decsribed by diffusion and that depolarization from radiation trapping is negligible.

 Optical Pattern Formation in hot Na vapour